He korero whakarapopoto

 In 1951 a dam and power station began producing electricity from Lake Tekapo.
 Others followed and the region now has more than 50% of the country’s hydroelectric storage.

 Timaru began to grow when brothers William and George Rhodes started a sheep run near the coast in 1851.
-Other British settlers soon arrived, settling in the town and farmland around it.
+Other British settlers soon arrived, settling in the town and on the farmland around it.

 Many ships were wrecked on the coast, so a harbour was built for shelter.
 This became a busy port.
-The new harbour created a sandy beach at Caroline Bay, where holidaymakers go every summer.
+The new harbour created a sandy beach at Caroline Bay, popular with holidaymakers every summer.
 There is a fairground and an annual carnival.